 General Dynamics offers a diverse product line designed to provide complete solutions, and meet a wide range of mobile device and embedded system requirements.
 The combination of General Dynamics software products and services provide mobile virtualization solutions, which address a range of business needs and opportunities facing device OEMs, mobile network operators, and semiconductor suppliers.

-General Dynamics software products include the OKL4 Microvisor as well as complementary products -- OS Support Packages for versions of popular mobile OSes, including OK:Android and OK:Linux.
+General Dynamics software products include the OKL4 Microvisor as well as complementary products -- OS Support Packages for versions of popular mobile OSes, including OK:Android, OK:Linux, OK:Symbian, and OK:Windows Mobile.
 General Dynamics OS Support Packages enable an operating system environment to run in a cell provided by the OKL4 Microvisor using its Secure HyperCellTM Technology.

 - OKL4 Microvisor